NicoJuicy/LearnML/ml/imbalanced_data.md

 Depending on the complexity of the problem and the types of models we choose, we may need tens, hundreds, thousands, or even millions of exampled from the domain to constitute a training dataset.

-The training dataset is used to better understand the input data to help best prepare it for modeling:
+The training dataset is used to better understand the input data to help best prepare it for modeling to:

-- to evaluate a suite of different modeling algorithms
+- Evaluate a suite of different modeling algorithms

-- to tune the hyperparameters of a chosen model
+- Tune the hyperparameters of a chosen model

-- to train a final model on all available data that we can use to make predictions for new samples from the problem domain
+- Train a final model on all available data that we can use to make predictions for new samples from the problem domain